CN-TU/pysdoclust/README.md

         mdl = sdo.SDOclust(zeta=0.6, chi=10, e=3)

 [1] and [2] provide further explanations on SDO and SDOclust parameters.
-Particularly for SDOclust, remember that default parameters tend to find the fundamental partitions, i.e. a low number of clusters.
-If your scenario contains many clusters, or you detect underclustering, try, for example, to increase *k* and/or reduce *chi*.
+SDOclust with default parameters tend to find fundamental partitions, i.e. a low number of clusters.
+If your scenario contains many clusters, or you detect underclustering, try, for example, by increasing *k* and/or reducing *chi*.

 ## Citation